How to Insure a Car That Has Prior Damage

 It is going to be tough to get a preferred insurance carrier to allow physical damage coverage on a vehicle with damage.
 If you want physical damage protection, you are going to have better luck shopping with a non-standard insurance carrier.
 A non-standard carrier seeks out high-risk drivers and offers rates based on those often negative circumstances.

 - Disclose the Damage: Do not try to hide the current damage.
 The last thing you want is to be investigated for insurance fraud.
 It is most definitely not worth the risk or trouble.

 - An Agent will Document the Damage: Most likely the insurance carrier will want the damage documented.
 They will probably have a form to fill out where they list a description of the damage.
 The agent will want to see the vehicle and most likely take photos of the damage.

 - Filing a Claim: If a claim is filed, the insurance carrier will have the prior damage on file.
 Repairs to the preexisting damage will not be repaired.

 Going with a non-standard car insurance carrier is not the perfect situation, especially if you are considered a preferred driver.
 The rate will most likely be high when compared to a preferred carrier.
 But, to some, expensive coverage is better than no coverage.
-Assuming you do have a good driving record, use the non-standard policy just until you are able to make the repairs.
+Assuming you do have a good driving record, use the non-standard policy just until you can make the repairs.
 Then it is time to start shopping around for a preferred insurance carrier as soon as possible.
 If you're not happy with your 1st choice, you can always cancel your insurance in favor of a new policy.